 - 10 x herbivores

 - 10 x omnivores/insectivores

 - 5 x carnivores

-- 5 x insects
+- 5 x insects (per termite, ant and bee category)20

 If sample is small, store in a 15 or 50 ml tube filled two-thirds with silica gel.
 Insects such as ants, termites and bees can be stored in empty 15 ml tube without silica.
 In the case of large specimens e.g. bones, store in a Ziploc bag with silica and change the silica until completely dry (Figure 9-6).
 Remember to include a note with all information (Table 9-3) in the tube/bag and to also label the tube/bag on the outside, which should be secured with a tape.
 See section 9.3 on sample ID coding system.
 Store the labelled tubes/bags at room temperature.